 Are Made in America vending machines really better?
 When you are purchasing a vending machine, should you be concerned with the origin of the machine?
-There are literally thousands of site with vending machines for sale.
+There are literally thousands of sites with vending machines for sale.
 We think that the best way to determine if you should buy a “Made in the U.S.A.” machine or a machine with origins outside the U.S. is to look at three different factors: cost, quality, and availability of parts.

 Typically, vending machines that are manufactured in the United States cost quite a bit more than vending machines that are made elsewhere.
 Does that make it a better machine?
 It’s your call.
 I was speaking with a friend recently.
 He said he’d rather buy things made in Japan than in the U.S. purely because they’re so much cheaper!
 You definitely pay a premium for having “Made in the U.S.A.” on your product.
 It may make you feel nostalgic and proud that you’re supporting your country.
 Does that label make it worth spending a lot of extra money?
 Does that label even mean anything?

 I went to the Federal Trade Commission website to find out.
 The Federal Trade Commission works for consumers to prevent fraudulent, deceptive, and unfair business practices.
 They also provide information to help spot, stop, and avoid them.

 - A company that makes a “Made in the USA” or other United States origin claim for its product must be able to prove that all or almost all of that product is made in the United States.
 Products with these labels shall contain virtually no material or components from other countries.

 - In general, products processed or finished in the USA that contain materials from other countries shall not be labeled “Made in the USA” without further explanation.
 They shall include qualifying statements near the claim that explain which components of the product come from the USA.